CloudSnorkel/cdk-github-runners/API.md

 Each builder re-runs automatically at a set interval to make sure the images contain the latest versions of everything.

 You can create an instance of this construct to customize the image used to spin-up runners.
 Some runner providers may require custom components.
 Check the runner provider documentation.
-The default components work with CodeBuild.
+The default components work with CodeBuild and Fargate.

 For example, to set a specific runner version, rebuild the image every 2 weeks, and add a few packages for the Fargate provider, use: